this-is-project-x/Open-Sauce-Lifewatch_SCDFXIBM/readme.md

 - IBM Watson IoT Platform - Gathers data from the wearables
 - Node-RED - Facilitates data transfer between the ML models and the IoT platform
+- IBM Watson Machine Learning - To build ML models from the data
 - IBM Kubernetes Service - Container Service for rapid delivery of applications

 (insert pictures)